greatlaki/e-retail/README.md

   - a link to the "Provider";
   - filter by city name;
   - "admin action", clearing debts to the provider of selected objects;
+  - Admin site - {{domain}}/admin;

 - API:
   - Information about all network objects;
-  - Filters: by country, by product ids
+  - Filters: by country, by product ids;
-  - CRUD (Provider objects, Product objects)
+  - CRUD (Provider objects, Product objects);
-  - Output of statistics on objects whose debt exceeds the average debt of all objects
+  - Output of statistics on objects whose debt exceeds the average debt of all objects;
-  - API is available only to authorized users
+  - API is available only to authorized users;
+  - API description - {{domain}}/docs;

-- The ability to fill the database (Users have a password - "Y530-15ICH").
+- The ability to fill the database (users have a password - "Y530-15ICH")
   ```bash
   make init-data
   ```